Exercise Snacks: Short Bursts of Activity for Cardiorespiratory Fitness

 What Are Exercise Snacks?
 Defining the Short-Burst Workout

 The term “exercise snack” (aka snacktivity) was coined by cardiologist Howard Hartley in 2007.
-Briefly, exercise snacks are defined as activities of no more than one minute in duration, performed intermittently every 1-4 hours.
+Briefly, exercise snacks are defined as activities lasting no more than 1 minute, performed intermittently every 1-4 hours.
 The activities can include moderate movements, such as brisk walking, or vigorous movements, such as stair climbing or short sprints.

 Life gets busy for all of us at some points.
 Work, school, and family obligations all demand our time.
 Investing time in ourselves with exercise looks to be an insurmountable barrier.
 In fact, a perceived lack of time is one of the most frequently cited barriers to exercise participation.
 Reducing the time demands of exercise with exercise snacks is a clever strategy to avoid this obstacle.